MikeTaylor/palaeo-baromount/submission/pe/notes.md

 Authors submitting new manuscripts should submit a single PDF file that contains all elements of the manuscript, including text, tables, figures, and captions, except for author listing, author affiliations and acknowledgements.

+Double space the entire manuscript, including abstract, text, references, as well as captions of figures and tables.

+Number all pages.

+Include line numbering.

 Submitted filenames must be 8+3 monocase!